joseden/Project-phase-3-Python/README.md

 # Project-phase-3-Python

-# Banking System CLI
+# Banking System CLI : Synposis
-This is a simple Command-Line Interface (CLI) application for a banking system.
+This is a simple Command-Line Interface (CLI) program for a banking system.
 It allows users to perform basic banking operations such as checking balance, depositing money, and withdrawing money.
+This program uses one to many association sql alchemy where The program ensures that when a new deposit or withdrawal is made, the account balance is automatically updated and reflects the change in real-time.

  # Requirements